larshp/abapOpenChecks/README.md

 - IS REQUESTED is obsolete
 - IF lx_exception IS INITIAL
 - Unit test assert not in test class, or assert in test class
+- double spaces, CONCATENATE  foo bar INTO result.
+- no empty newlines when using COLON operator

 Common static class to ensure good performance